dturvene/ring-buffer/article-meson.md

 Package managers include dpkg/apt, yum, pacman, opkg.
 I am sure there are many more I have overlooked.

-And *then* on top of a package manager there is a framework to manage a set of packages.
+*Then* on top of a package manager there is a framework to manage a set of packages.
 There does not seem to be a common term for these guys or even a common set of functions, but the most accurate term I have found is "Distro Builder", which is what I will use here, with "Image Builder" as a close